Cord Blood Banking Leader Cryo - GuruFocus.com

 OLDSMAR, Fla., Aug.
-17, 2022 (GLOBE NEWSWIRE) -- Cryo-Cell International, Inc. (The Nasdaq Stock Market Symbol: CCEL) (“Cryo-Cell”, the “Company”), the world’s first private cord blood bank to separate and store stem cells in 1992, announced today that it will change its listing from the Nasdaq Capital Market to the American stock exchange on August 30, 2022.
+22, 2022 (GLOBE NEWSWIRE) -- Cryo-Cell International, Inc. (The Nasdaq Stock Market Symbol: CCEL) (“Cryo-Cell”), the world’s first private cord blood bank to separate and store stem cells in 1992, announced today that its Board of Directors declares a one-time, special cash dividend of $0.90 per share of common stock to be paid to its shareholders of record as of the close of business on September 2, 2022.

-David Portnoy, Chairman and Co-CEO of Cryo-Cell, said, “The New York Stock Exchange has been trading stocks for over 225 years and is the global leader in listings for a range of sectors, including pharmaceutical and technology.
-After careful evaluation, we concluded that the American stock exchange is a better fit for Cryo-Cell now and hope that it will result in a more liquid trading market for our shareholders.
-In addition, Cryo-Cell will be immediately in compliance with the rules of the American with regard to the current structure of our Board of Directors. “

-The last date of trading on the Nasdaq Capital Market is expected to be August 29.
-2022.
-Cryo-Cell’s common stock will continue to trade under its existing “CCEL” symbol.
+Cryo-Cell’s Chairman of the Board and Co-CEO, David Portnoy, stated “Cryo-Cell’s Board of Directors is pleased to reward its many long-time shareholders with this cash distribution while remaining committed to advancing cellular therapies using cord blood and cord tissue into clinical applications to help treat patients.”

 About Cryo-Cell International, Inc.